Achimenes

 gesneriads

-lots of small bright pink flowers.
-I have had this one for at least 4
+of small bright pink flowers.
+I have had this one for at least 4 years

-the Tennessee Gesneriad Society show and sale, they weren't sure
+Tennessee Gesneriad Society show and sale, they weren't sure of

 markings, fairly tall upright plant, reproduces rapidly by crawling and

-it is a very tall, upright that I stake to keep from falling.
-It blooms well
+a very tall, upright that I stake to keep from falling.
+It blooms well and

 A.